THE HEALTH SERVICES

 6.10 The Government agrees that the operation of Section 85 of the Children Act should be assessed.
 Social Services Inspectorate (SSI) working in partnership with a NHS Executive Regional Office will undertake a thematic review as soon as possible, and the Government will consider the need for any further action once the results of the review are available.

-and welfare issues in
+6.11 Child protection and welfare issues in non-NHS health care settings

 6.11 Residential care homes are currently regulated and inspected by local authorities and nursing homes, hospices and independent hospitals are currently registered and inspected by health authorities.
 In the regulations governing such homes, child protection and child welfare issues are not prominent and the Government will announce how best to ensure that child protection and child welfare issues are dealt with in 1999.